nghi-truyen/Flight-Data-Analysis/README.md

 `$ python Number_Failures_Forecasting.py`

+For evaluating the failure number as a function of time, we run `Evolution_Number_Failures_Forecasting.py` file:

+`python Evolution_Number_Failures_Forecasting.py`

 For estimating of the moment that we can not afford the need of customers, we run `Time_Forecasting.py` file:

 `$ python Time_Forecasting.py`

+Finally, the `output` directory presents some simulation output results.